lewagon/nightmare-boilerplate/README.md

 installed on your computer.
 You also need **git**, a Heroku account and the [Heroku toolbelt](https://toolbelt.heroku.com/).

+## Version

+This boilerplate works with version **1.8** of Nightmare JS, not the newest `2.x` version.
+To get the documentation of the 1.8 version, follow [this link](https://github.com/segmentio/nightmare/tree/baef06b3f47362be8001dbd946305d4b62b83ec6).

 ## Getting started

 First, [download this repository ZIP](https://github.com/lewagon/nightmare-boilerplate/archive/master.zip).